When and why should I dispute a bill?

 - television package

 - a subscription service, such as Apple music, Spotify or Netflix

 In order to make a complaint you will need to be able to say why you think you've been charged the wrong amount and include evidence to support your claim.

 For example you may have been charged for calls you didn't make, and are able to highlight those on your itemised bill.

 How do I complain or dispute a bill?

-We can help you write a complaint letter to the company as you'll need to include your customer number, how much you're disputing, why you're disputing it and explain it's their legal obligation to fix the problem.
+You can use our template letter to dispute the bill with the company.
+You'll need to include your customer number, how much you're disputing, why you're disputing it and explain it's their legal obligation to fix the problem.